SocksTheWolf/AntiScamBot/CONTRIBUTING.md

 Please suggest your ideas in the `suggestions` forum section of the TAG Server, before writing any code.
 There may be existing reasoning to why something has not been implemented that may not be immediately clear.

 Please also do not open a Github issue unless instructed to do so.
-The issues page is primarily used for bugs and tasks to move into full fledged release (we are still early access).
+The issues page is primarily used for bugs and tasks to move into the full fledged release (we are still early access).

 ## Have questions about how the bot is used?